Drug Free Schools and Communities Act

 - conduct a biennial review on the effectiveness of its alcohol and other drug programs and the consistency of sanction enforcement.

 The Dean of Student's Office will maintain records of reports of violations of this policy by students and any disciplinary action imposed.
-Such records shall be complied as part of the biennial review.
+Such records shall be compiled as part of the biennial review.